Minimum Thickness of Shell at Bottom Solution

 What is Minimum Thickness of Shell at Bottom?

 Minimum Thickness of Shell at Bottom is used to ensure that the tank has sufficient strength and structural integrity to hold the contents of the tank safely.
-Factors that may influence the minimum thickness of the shell at the bottom of a tank include the type and size of the tank, the material used to construct the tank, the type of liquid or gas that the tank will be used to store, the pressure and temperature of the contents of the tank, and the expected lifespan of the tank and is represented as tminimum = ((phydrostatic*D)/(2*f*J))+c or Minimum Thickness of Shell = ((Hydrostatic Pressure*Nominal Tank Diameter)/(2*Allowable Stress*Joint Efficiency))+Corrosion Allowance.
+Factors that may influence the minimum thickness of the shell at the bottom of a tank include the type and size of the tank, the material used to construct the tank, the type of liquid or gas that the tank will be used to store, the pressure and temperature of the contents of the tank, and the expected lifespan of the tank and is represented as tminimum = ((phydrostatic*D)/(2*f*J))+c or Minimum Thickness of Shell = ((Hydrostatic Pressure*Nominal Tank Diameter)/(2*Allowable Stress*Joint Efficiency for Shell))+Corrosion Allowance.
 Hydrostatic pressure refers to the pressure that any fluid in a confined space exerts.
 If fluid is in a container, there will be some pressure on the wall of that container, The nominal tank diameter is a measure of the size or capacity of a tank.
-It refers to the diameter of the tank as designated by the manufacturer or designer, The Allowable Stress is also known as working load and is the ratio of tensile strentgth and factor of safety, Joint efficiency is a factor required in all process equipment design calculations that accounts for how reducing the allowable stress of the material & Corrosion allowance is defined as an extra thickness normally added to carbon and low alloy steel to mitigate the CO2 corrosion rate.
+It refers to the diameter of the tank as designated by the manufacturer or designer, The Allowable Stress is also known as working load and is the ratio of tensile strentgth and factor of safety, Joint Efficiency for Shell refers to the effectiveness of the joint between two adjacent sections of a cylindrical shell, such as in a pressure vessel or a storage tank & Corrosion allowance is defined as an extra thickness normally added to carbon and low alloy steel to mitigate the CO2 corrosion rate.

 How to calculate Minimum Thickness of Shell at Bottom?